kelbert2/JavaNuggets/JavaScript.md

 Iterating Over Properties

-The for...in loop will iterate over inherited properties as well.
+The for..in loop will iterate over inherited properties as well.
 ```JavaScript
 let animal = {
   eats: true,